-Adam Francisco is Director of Academics and scholar in residence at 1517.
+Adam Francisco is Director of Academics and Scholar in Residence at 1517.
 He earned his DPhil from the University of Oxford and has two decades of experience teaching history, philosophy, and theology.
-He is cohost of The Thinking Fellows podcast, author of a number of books, articles, and translations, and popular speaker on the topics of Christian apologetics, worldview, and the religion of Islam.
-He and his wife, Rachel, have four children, are care providers for foster children, and live in Wheaton, Illinois.
+He is the co-host of the podcasts Faith and Reason Exchange and The Thinking Fellows, author of several books, articles, and translations, and a popular speaker on the topics of Christian apologetics, worldview, and the religion of Islam.

 Blake Flattley is an accomplished singer-songwriter and the head of 1517 Music.
 He holds a BA in Humanities and an MA in Theology from Concordia University, Irvine and has served as a Worship Director for churches in Southern California, Houston, New York City and the Phoenix area.
 Blake currently lives with his wife Tara and their three girls, Amelia, Olivia, and Willa in Southern California.